MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/config-items.md

 ### Manually create a service for an IT messaging application

+Follow these steps to manually create a service for an IT messaging application:

 1. In the Service Manager console, select **Configuration Items**.
 2. In the **Configuration Items** pane, expand **Configuration Items**, and then expand **Business Services**.
 3. Select **All Business Services**, and then in the **Tasks** pane, under **Business Services**, select **Create Service**.